Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Results

-\inlinesection{{Need for regulatory guidance.}} Despite some participants' desire for standardized frameworks like NIST's \citep{tabassi_ai_2023}, multiple participants commented on the difficulty of harmonizing current or expected regulatory guidance with practical implementation.
-One civil society auditor said: \blockquote{ There's two different points...: What are we evaluating for?
+\inlinesection{{Need for clear and consistent regulatory guidance.}} Despite some participants' desire for official frameworks like NIST's Risk Management Framework (RMF) \citep{tabassi_ai_2023}, multiple participants commented on the difficulty of harmonizing current or expected regulatory guidance with practical implementation.
+Regulatory guidance itself may function as a tool, providing a framework for compliance with emerging policies.
+One civil society auditor asked: \blockquote{ What are we evaluating for?
 And the question of, even when we have some kind of legal or other benchmark in mind, what are the metrics, and what are the benchmarks and other ways in which to evaluate, technical and otherwise, which also remain quite unclear?
 We're seeing the ready adoption of audit language into policies, so that just kind of makes us nervous...
 What are we auditing for?} {2} Several emphasized the necessity of regulatory entities being more forthcoming in defining best practices.
-Some sought the guidance of the regulatory bodies in the domains they operate to establish their own frameworks but often struggle to connect or translate industry expectations into meaningful standards for evaluation.
+Some sought the guidance of the regulatory bodies in the domains they operate to establish their own frameworks but often struggle to translate industry expectations into meaningful standards for evaluation.
 Multiple participants felt there was a \inlinequote{culture or communications gap between the legal and compliance people on one side and the engineers on the other}{12}.
-As a result, some hoped for more collaborative approaches instead of command-and-control prescriptions: \blockquote{ Half the time we reach out, and there's just no one to contact... and it's just a black hole...
-[Another way forward is] not regulation, but it's more like insurance liability and these sort of semi-regulatory structures that force you to engage... }{13}
+As a result, some hoped for more collaborative approaches instead of command-and-control prescriptions: \inlinequote{ Half the time we reach out [to regulators], and there's just no one to contact... it's just a black hole... }{13}.